Sushant24-ai/Thoughtwork-assignment/README.md

 ## Additional Notes

-I Would have EnsureD proper security measures FOR SECRETS Such as DB passwd and all using some External provider using secret CSI driver but due to time constain keeping it simple.
+I Would have Ensured proper security measures FOR SECRETS Such as DB passwd and all other sensitive values using some External secret provider using secret CSI driver but due to time constrain keeping it simple.